-Jam and Justice wants to work with people who can influence care at home (including social care commissioners) to test how we make design and decisions more participatory.
-We want to test a policy development ‘method’ that engages on an emotional and practical level as well as technical or commissioning one.
+Jam and Justice chose to work with people who can influence care at home (including social care commissioners) to test how we make design and decisions more participatory.
+We wanted to test a policy development ‘method’ that engages on an emotional and practical level as well as technical or commissioning one.

-Our proposed ‘Inverted Citizen’s Inquiry’ would work in a similar but different way.
-Our Inquiry members will be technical specialists, professionals and the usual ‘experts’, who will hear from citizen witnesses.
-We want to learn if new forms of facilitated deliberation create more open decision-making processes or challenge the hard boundaries between people’s personal and professional roles, or ways of understanding a complex topic like care at home.
-The lessons could inform other areas of policy development.
+Our ‘Inverted Citizen’s Inquiry’ worked in a similar but different way.
+Our Inquiry members were technical specialists, professionals and the usual ‘experts’, who heard from citizen witnesses.
+We wanted to learn if new forms of facilitated deliberation create more open decision-making processes or challenge the hard boundaries between people’s personal and professional roles, or ways of understanding a complex topic like care at home.
+The lessons can now inform other areas of policy development.

-This Jam and Justice project is premised on the idea that the expertise in this policy area is ‘unbalanced’ and needs re-balancing.
+This Jam and Justice project was premised on the idea that the expertise in this policy area is ‘unbalanced’ and needs re-balancing.
 We see a need for both a professional, detached, specialist viewpoint, balanced by a rounded, holistic, and emotionally connected perspective.
 Both are needed; aspects are currently missing.
-Our ‘Inverted Inquiry’ members will be drawn from across a range of relevant professions (OTs, nurses, GPs, social workers, carers etc) and at different levels of professional hierarchies.
-We aim to recruit as diverse and wide a group as possible.
-Facilitation of the Inquiry aims to help people enter the conversation as citizens or not dominated by their professional roles.
-Partly the Inverted Inquiry aims to see if we can re-mould conventional power hierarchies (where they inhibit creativity and new thinking) and see if we can get people into this space on an equal footing, open to new inputs.
+Our ‘Inverted Inquiry’ members were drawn from across a range of relevant professions (OTs, nurses, GPs, social workers, carers, etc.) and at different levels of professional hierarchies.
+We aimed to recruit as diverse and wide a group as possible.
+Facilitation aimed to help people enter the conversation as citizens or not dominated by their professional roles.
+Partly the Inverted Inquiry aimed to see if we can re-mould conventional power hierarchies (where they inhibit creativity and new thinking) and get people into this space on an equal footing, open to new inputs.

-To find out more about the ‘usual’ Citizen Jury model that we are adapting, see the review of citizen led deliberation processes produced by Shared Future, who will be helping to facilitate the project.
+To find out more about the ‘usual’ Citizen Jury model that we adapted, see the review of citizen-led deliberation processes produced by Shared Future, who helped to facilitate this project.
 Also the testimonies of citizens and professionals who were involved in one of Shared Future’s inquiries into community orientated primary care in Blackpool.